 Gifts from IRAs and 401(k)s can be an impactful gift to charity.
 Unlike Roth assets, which are generally tax-free to a recipient, non-Roth retirement accounts may sometimes be taxed twice before they get to a beneficiary.
-You may gift these assets to the Foundation with the following options:
+You may gift these assets to The Pittsburgh Foundation with the following options:

-- Name the Foundation as a 100 percent beneficiary of an account and start a fund in your family's name. - Indicate that the Foundation is a beneficiary of a certain percentage account, with the remainder going to individual beneficiaries. - Name the Foundation as a contingent beneficiary so that if a primary beneficiary doesn't survive you, your gift still works toward your charitable goals.
+Name The Pittsburgh Foundation as a 100 percent beneficiary of an account and start a fund in your family's name.

+Indicate that The Pittsburgh Foundation is a beneficiary of a certain percentage account, with the remainder going to individual beneficiaries.

+Name The Pittsburgh Foundation as a contingent beneficiary so that if a primary beneficiary doesn't survive you, your gift still works toward your charitable goals.